AXErunners/axecore-lib/docs/uri.md

 ```

 ## URI Validation
-The main use that we expect you'll have for the `URI` class in AXEcore is validating and parsing AXE URIs.
-A `URI` instance exposes the address as a AXEcore `Address` object and the amount in satoshis, if present.
+The main use that we expect you'll have for the `URI` class in Axecore is validating and parsing Axe URIs.
+A `URI` instance exposes the address as a Axecore `Address` object and the amount in satoshis, if present.

 The code for validating URIs looks like this: